Brief History of Lofoten Links

 - Tee 42 (Course Length 4216 m)

-– Clubhouse with accommodation, cafe, Pro-shop and rental clubs.
+- Clubhouse with a café, Pro-shop and rental clubs.

 - Driving range, putting- and chipping greens.